silverstripe/silverstripe-userhelp-content/docs/en/02_Creating_pages_and_content/02_Working_With_Images_And_Documents.md

 Click on the "Upload" button above the list of files in the "Files" pane and follow the instructions from the [Uploading images to the CMS from the Files Menu](working-with-images-and-documents/#uploading-images-to-the-cms-from-the-files-menu) section above the same process applies to all file types.

 To link to documents, return to the page you wish to create the link in by clicking on the "Pages" Navigation tab, and choose the page you wish to edit.
-Highlight the text you would like to make into a hyperlink, and click the "hyperlink" button to bring up the "Insert Link" popup.
+Highlight the text you would like to make into a hyperlink, and click the "hyperlink" button to bring up the "Insert link" popup.

 ![Insert link to file](/_images/insert-link-file.jpg)